Engoo Blog Travel & Fun

 A pop art-style image of a woman underneath a thought bubble with a curse or swear word

-Although ratings help to give a general idea of what's in a film, you may still be confused about details.
-To help solve this problem, ratings have started including additional information.
+Although ratings help to give a basic idea of what's in a film, you might still be confused about details.
+So to help, ratings now include additional information.

 Generally, a film's content is separated into a few major categories: